johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 Ultimately, the `ChunkDocumentAndStoreInAzureAISearchIndex` method is where the magic happens.
 It downloads the document from Blob Storage, chunks it using Kernel Memory, and then stores it in Azure AI Search.

 You'll see we're doing some timing here - this is because it's useful to know how long the process takes.
-If you're processing a lot of documents, you'll want to know how long it's taking to process each one.
+If we're processing a lot of documents, we'll want to know how long it's taking to process each one.

 ## 4. Adding documents to the queue

-To add documents to the queue, you'll need to create an endpoint in your ASP.NET application.
+To add documents to the queue, we'll need to create an endpoint in your ASP.NET application.
 This endpoint will accept files and add them to the queue.
-Here's an example of how you might do that:
+Here's an example of how we might do that:

 ```cs
 using Microsoft.AspNetCore.Mvc;